teisdbr/winlibrs-docs-test/librs-spec.md

 ## Cleared Exceptionally (4)
 ___

 **Description:** Indicates whether the incident was cleared exceptionally.
-Note that Clearance of a single OFfense will clear the entire Incident, as this data element is present in Segment 10 (Administrative Segment), of which there is only one for each Incident.
+Note that Clearance of a single Offense will clear the entire Incident, as this data element is present in Segment 10 (Administrative Segment), of which there is only one for each Incident.

-**Data Characteristics:** 1 Character Alpha
+**Data Characteristics:** 1 Character Alpha.
+Cannot be blank, if the Incident is not Cleared Exceptionally then you should use 'N'.

 ### Requirements:
 ___